-There are a lot of different explanations for why bees continue to sting even though it eventually results in death for them.
-Bees aren't necessarily aware that the act of stinging may be equivalent to an act of suicide; they're simply attempting to defend themselves, their colony, or their hive.
+Bees aren't necessarily aware that the act of stinging may be equivalent to an act of suicide, they're simply attempting to defend themselves, their colony, or their hive.

 This is one of the primary reasons why bees sting.
 In addition, the act of stinging causes the production of a particular pheromone that serves as a warning signal to the other hive members.

-When this is discovered, it triggers the other bees''' protective 'fight or flight reflexes, turning them hostile and prompting them to sting any surrounding beings quite indiscriminately.
-This happens after the threat has been spotted.
+When this is discovered, it triggers the other bees protective fight or flight reflexes, turning them hostile and prompting them to sting any surrounding threats quite indiscriminately.

-- If you have an allergy to stings, you should tell everyone around you and your doctors about it.
+• If you have an allergy to stings, you should be careful around honeybees.

-- Any leftover stingers should be removed.
+• Honeybee stingers dig into your skin and should be removed.
 More venom is absorbed into the skin the longer a stinger is embedded in it.
 You may safely and effectively remove a stinger by swiping it with a straight-edged instrument, such as your fingernail.
 New studies highlight the simple importance of swiftly removing the stinger.

 How do Bees Sting?